This section includes:

-The inaugural 2015 Australasian Road Safety Conference, and the associated 2015 Australasian College of Road Safety Awards, are the result of a successful merger of Australasia’s 2 premier road safety conferences, the Australasian Road Safety Policing, Research and Education Conference and the Australasian College of Road Safety Conference.
+The inaugural 2015 Australasian Road Safety Conference and the associated 2015 Australasian College of Road Safety Awards were the results of a successful merger of Australasia’s 2 premier road safety conferences, the Australasian Road Safety Policing, Research and Education Conference and the Australasian College of Road Safety Conference.

-“This inaugural conference will bring a point of new emphasis
+“This inaugural conference will bring a point of a new emphasis

 – a progressive change to engage with a greater mix of stakeholders.”

 The Australasian College of Road Safety, together with Austroads, recognised the crowded landscape of road safety conferences in Australasia as well as the limited opportunity to support attendance and participate in multiple events.
 While both conferences were high quality and provided a valuable contribution to building the knowledge of road safety practitioners, it was not sustainable to continue to have two separate conferences.

 As an outcome of a multi-sectoral workshop in February 2014 in Melbourne, an In-Principle agreement was reached by all parties in an effort to streamline the administrative and financial outlay required to support the two annual road safety conferences.
 The merger was also seen as a valuable opportunity to build on opportunities to support the implementation of both the Australian National Road Safety Strategy 2011-2020 and the New Zealand Safer Journeys Strategy 2010-2020, as well as the overarching UN Decade of Action for Road Safety 2011-2020.

 Recognition of shared outcomes for both conferences was agreed: